-Kellogg's Senior Management Program promises an unparalleled educational experience marked by immersive, rigorous academics, engaging real-time case studies and stimulationg interaction with fellow executives and Kellogg's world-class faculty.
+The Kellogg Digital Transformation Program promises an unparalleled educational experience marked by immersive, rigorous academics, engaging real-time case studies and stimulating interaction with fellow executives and Kellogg's world-class faculty.

 Prospective participants with questions about the program are encouraged to contact our program partner, Eruditus Executive Education, for further information.